 If you have previously been admitted to ASU but did not attend, you will be considered a freshman student or a transfer student.

 1. Complete the Undergraduate Admission Application.
 ASU prefers that you apply online.

 - Arizona Residents - $50

 If applying to an Online degree program a nonrefundable application fee of $70 will be charged regardless of residency classification.

 3. Request that an official transcript be sent directly from your school(s) to Admission Services.
 Upon completion of the semester, request that a final transcript be sent directly to ASU to determine final admission status.
 A student who does not meet readmission requirements for his/her selected major must submit complete transcripts before an admissions decision is made.
 Students need only submit transcripts from institutions other than ASU.
 NOTE: Receipt of your final transcript impacts financial aid disbursement and eligibility to register for future classes.

 4. All applicants on F1 or J1 visas must provide a Financial Guarantee to show evidence of sufficient funds available for their studies before the application can be processed.
 In addition, US Citizenship and Immigration Services (USCIS) requires ASU to obtain additional information prior to processing your visa application.
 You must go to My ASU and login, and then update address information showing Local and SEVIS addresses (list current US address as Local Address; add home country address as SEVIS Address).
 Please note that if you are readmitted, you must still meet all deadlines associated with the issuance of an I-20 to attend ASU.
 These deadlines are dependent upon your current location.
-Contact the International Student Office at ASU for immigration information at 480.965.7451 or ISO@asu.edu.
+Contact International Admission Services at firstname.lastname@example.org or 480-965-2437.

 Admission Before Receipt of Final Transcript